EnderTurret/PatchedMod/README.md

 ### For users

-Simply grab a copy of the mod from Modrinth or CurseForge and drop it in your mods folder.
+Simply grab a copy of the mod from Modrinth and drop it in your mods folder.

 ### For modders